engraving-challenges/main/general-rules.md

+#### openLilyLib Engraving Challenges

-## General Challenge Rules
+# General Challenge Rules / Contributor's Guide

-This document describes the order of operations that you should follow as closely as possible when doing a challenge in the "openLilyLib Challenge Project".
+If you participate in an **openLilyLib Engraving Challenge** you should try to follow the workflow described in this document as closely as possible.
+We've set it up in order to provide a working situation that offers the best possible basis for comparison of different tools' strengths and weaknesses.
+However, if some of these guidelines come severely across the way your tool suggests you to work, then you can of course deviate.
+But please do so with enough documentation so we can see your reasoning (and learn something about your tools).

 ---

 ### Set-up:

-Each challenge resides in a top-level directory.
-This directory contains a README.md file (displayed automatically on Github) with a concrete description of the given challenge.
+Each challenge resides in its own repository in our [Github organization] (https://github.com/engraving-challenges).
+Start with forking and cloning the repository as described in [git-workflow](git-workflow.md).

-For each participating program (or participant) there will be a dedicated subdirectory within the challenge directory.
+For each participating program (or participant) there will be a dedicated directory.
 Inside this directory you can do what you want, adding subdirectories for any tools, include or intermediate files or whatever.
-You are encouraged to add any number of Markdown files (possibly in a subdirectory) to make notes, either for your personal use or for documentation, but in the end you should have one README.md file in "your" root directory that serves as the main documentation of your attempt.
+You are encouraged to add any number of
+Markdown files (possibly in a subdirectory) to make notes, either for your personal use or for documentation, but in the end you should have one README.md file in "your" root directory that serves as the main documentation of your attempt.

-Finally the root directory should contain your main (or entry-point) document file and the resulting PDF file.
+Finally your "root" directory should contain your main (or entry-point) document file and the resulting PDF file.

 ---